dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Using_Ubuntu24.04.md

 # That's it!
-Now, onto building our Docker Container!
+Now, onto building our Docker Container (or the recommended connection to GitHub to upload your data to a repository)!

 # References: